 What is a credit card?

-"A credit card allows you to borrow money up to an approved credit limit," explains Abigail Welles, Content Specialist at Credit Card Insider.
-"A credit card is considered 'revolving' debt, meaning you can continue to borrow money as long as you have not hit this limit.
+Expanding on this point, Abigail Welles, content specialist at Credit Card Insider adds that “a credit card is considered 'revolving' debt, meaning you can continue to borrow money as long as you have not hit this limit.
 If you do not pay off your balance, you’ll get hit with interest, which can effectively keep [consumers] in debt."

 What is a personal loan?